valkey-io/valkey-doc/docs/data-types/probabilistic/hyperloglogs.md

 Some examples of use cases for this data structure is counting unique queries performed by users in a search form every day, number of unique visitors to a web page and other similar cases.

-Redis is also able to perform the union of HLLs, please check the [full documentation](/commands#hyperloglog) for more information.
+Valkey is also able to perform the union of HLLs, please check the [full documentation](/commands#hyperloglog) for more information.

 ## Use cases